xHak2215/admin_bot/README.md

 ban_and_mute_command - Enables the /ban and /mute commands for bans and mutes respectively.

 console_control - Allows remote execution of terminal commands using the /console command.
-Syntax: /console :<terminal command>.
+Syntax: `/console <terminal command>`.
 Works only in the administration group by the group administrator. (⚠️This command can execute malicious commands as well;be very careful with enabling this).

 auto_translate - Auto-translate foreign language messages in the chat to the language specified in lang (default "lang":"ru").
 Activation parameter Activate (default "Activate":false).